esoteric-git/ts-demo-1/README.md

 - You can browse directly to the Django app using its tailnet name (http://ts-demo-django:8000) despite the VPC security groups having no inbound rules, because its on the same tailnet.

-- If you disconnectyour local Tailscale client, you will not be able to access any of the AWS instances, thus demonstrating the remote access functionality.
+- If you disconnect your local Tailscale client, you will not be able to access any of the AWS instances, thus demonstrating the reliance on the remote access functionality.